-I am a Paul J. Salem Senior Research Associate in Computational Neuroscience at Brown University, where I am advised by Thomas Serre.
-Previously, I received my PhD at Boston College with Sean MacEvoy, and before that my BA at Hamilton College working with Jonathan Vaughan.
-I study biological and artificial vision.
+I am an Assistant Professor of Research at Brown University.
+I was previously a postdoc at Brown advised by Thomas Serre.
+Before that I received my PhD at Boston College with Sean MacEvoy, and my BA at Hamilton College working with Jonathan Vaughan.
+I study biological and artificial intelligence.

 What do I study?